 What the on-going protests and the #takeaknee movement highlight is the hegemony of one interpretation of American nationalism.
 Trump and others may accuse the protesting players of being unpatriotic, but what they’re really saying is that our national sentiment is appropriate and correct.
 Your national sentiment, those of the protesters and their supporters, is wrong and other.

 Kneeling during the national anthem on Sundays does more than protest racial inequality – it reveals an anxiety of identity in the country.
 The patriotism we have been fed and taught beginning with the pledge of allegiance in school has been false advertising.
 We are not a single nation of many as claimed by E Pluribus Unum.
 National identity is not universal among all citizens.

-By mandating that citizens must stand with hand over heart during the national anthem reproduces the hegemonic notion that there is such a concept as the universal American identity or the way to demonstrate national attachment.
-Throughout history, people have expressed nationalism differently in the U.S.
+By mandating that citizens must stand with hand over heart during the national anthem reproduces the hegemonic notion that there is such a think as the universal American identity or the way to demonstrate national attachment.
+Throughout history people have expressed nationalism differently in the U.S.

-Some have made the ultimate sacrifice in war.
-Others made a different bodily sacrifice fighting the battle for freedom on the streets at home.
+Some have made the ultimate sacrifice in war, while others have sat at lunch counters in the South making a different bodily sacrifice.
 Some citizens have chosen to proudly display the stars and stripes at home, on their vehicles, and even on their bodies.
 Others opt to emphasize the language of national scriptures over the flag.

 To call one expression patriotic and another irreverent masks the plurality of the United States and reinforces a false dichotomy between political, such as elections, and apolitical spaces like sports.
 Nationalism and national identity construction are political projects taking place in the most banal areas of American life.